felifluid/bachelorarbeit/thesis/chapters/background.typ

 // image of a tokamak torus with hamada coordinates

+== Triangulation

+// Delaunay triangulation: what is is and how does it work

+// potential flaws

+== Interpolation

 == ToPoVis
 === What is ToPoVis?
 _ToPoVis_ is a python script developed by Sofia Samaniego in 2024 @samaniego2024topovis.
 It aims to compute and visualize poloidal cross sections of eletrostatic potential #sym.Phi inside a tokamak, hence the name "ToPoVis" (#strong[To]kamak #strong[Po]loidal cross section #strong[Vis]ualisation) @samaniego2024topovis[p.10,72].
 ToPoVis works with the simulation data outputted by GKW.